FRANCOIS L'HOPITAL, ISM / SCIENCE PHOTO LIBRARY FRANCOIS L'HOPITAL, ISM / SCIENCE PHOTO LIBRARY

 Barrett's oesophagus, endoscope view.
 This is a condition in which cells lining the lower part of the oesophagus change, a process called metaplasia.
 It is caused by chronic acid reflux, where stomach acids escape into the oesophagus and cause heartburn.
-Over time, the squamous cells are replaced by columnar cells (darker areas), similar to those that line the stomach or colon.
+Over time, the squamous cells are replaced by columnar cells (dark red), similar to those that line the stomach or colon.
 The condition is considered a precursor of oesophageal cancer.
 Treatment is with drugs to reduce stomach acid production, although advanced cases may require surgery.

 Model release not required.
 Property release not required.